massivelivefun/timsort-odin/README.md

 # timsort-odin

-A simple timsort implemented for use in Odin source code.
+A useful generic timsort algorithm implemented in Odin.

 ## What is Timsort?